xanzhu/Xanzhu.com/content/en/blog/Apple-Silicon-Virtual-Machine-Setup.md

 The performance will be relatively stable but needs adjusting to your system.
 This might not be a good choice if you need a responsive virtual machine without the fuss of configuring every aspect of the software.

-1. Download :PageLink{title="UTM" url="https://mac.getutm.app/"} there is an App store version but this is paid, select download
+1. Download :PageLink{title="UTM" url="https://mac.getutm.app/"}, there is an App store version but this is paid, select download
 2. Open UTM and select "Create a new Virtual Machine"
-3. Select "Virtualize"
+3. Select "Virtualise"

 ### Windows 11 ARM / X86

-Windows can be installed in many different ways :PageLink{title="UTM" url="https://docs.getutm.app/guides/windows"} offers an in-depth guide on installing windows.
+Windows can be installed in several ways :PageLink{title="UTM" url="https://docs.getutm.app/guides/windows"} offers an in-depth guide on installing windows.

 In this guide, we'll be using the Windows Insider Preview version.
 This requires an insider account.